rstropek/2023-24-2nd/homeworks/2023-11-Stack-of-Clothes/readme.md

 ![Operations visualized](./warehouse_stack_operations.svg)

-#### Final State of the Stack
-- Underwear, Trousers, Trousers, Socks

-In this example, students would need to write a program that can simulate these operations, correctly maintaining the order of the boxes and calculating the total number of movements required for each request.
-The example provides a clear and straightforward scenario for testing their implementation.

 ### Requirements

 - Implement the stack data structure in C#.
 Do **not** use the built-in stack class or any other built-in collection classes.